David Moosman

 David Benjamin Moosman (born September 2, 1986) is an American football player who was signed by the Arizona Cardinals as a free agent following the 2010 NFL draft.
 He had previously played four years for the Michigan Wolverines football team, where he was a regular starter on the offensive line as a redshirt junior and senior for the 2008 and 2009 teams.

 Early life

-In high school, Moosman led Libertyville High School in Libertyville, Illinois, to an undefeated 2004 season and the Illinois High School Association state championship.
+Moosman played football at Libertyville High School in Libertyville, Illinois.
+He led them to an undefeated 2004 season and the Illinois High School Association state championship.
 He was named All-State as a senior by Chicago Tribune, Chicago Sun-Times and Champaign News-Gazette.
 Rivals.com ranked him as the eleventh ranked offensive guard in the nation and the number six prospect in Illinois.
 Scout.com ranked him as the number 17 offensive lineman in the nation.
 He was a three-year varsity wrestler and three-year varsity shot-putter on track.
 In wrestling, he qualified for the state championships three times.